rsdoiel/antenna/archives/2025/retro_computing_2025.17.md

 date: 2025-04-27, from: FreeDOS News

 <div class="markdown_content"><p>Thanks to SuperIlu for updating DOStodon, a client for the Mastodon federated social media network, running on DOS.
 SuperIlu shares these changes: "- Updated #curl to 8.13.0 - Updated #mbedTLS to 3.6.3 - Fixed #win32 version (works on #WinXP or newer), DLLs were missing."
 DOStodon is implemented in Javascript and relies on DOjS to run (included).
-Get the source code at <span>[DOStodon on GitHub]</span>(https://github.com/SuperIlu/DOStodon].</p></div>
+Get the source code at <a class="" href="https://github.com/SuperIlu/DOStodon" rel="nofollow">DOStodon on GitHub</a>.</p></div>

 <br>